 To be active and engaging we need to absorb strength.
-This plant helps us to absorb and use our foods.
-Not only is it a great appetite booster but causes our tissues to absorb the sugars from our blood stream and be ready for action.
-Because it stimulates sugar absorption from the blood stream it overcomes the fear producing diabetes.
-Without the sugars oozing from our blood, yeasts like Candida have no food.
+This plant helps us to absorb and use our foods by helping to digest them fully.
+Complex sugars like sucrose (cane sugar) and Lactose (milk sugar) need to be broken down into single sugar molecules like glucose and fructose.
+Not only is it a great appetite booster but causes our tissues to be able to absorb the sugars from our blood stream because they are digested into single units.
+Because it stimulates sugar absorption from the blood stream it overcomes stress of the fear of lack, that creates diabetes.
+Without the complex sugars oozing from our blood, yeasts like Candida have no food.

 My teacher Phillip regarded it as one of the two basic first aid remedies.
-If a child claimed to be too sick to go to school, you offered him a cup of tea of this bush.
-If he took it and he needed it it would not be bitter.
+If a child claimed to be too sick to go to school, you would offer him a cup of this tea.
+If he took it and he needed it, it would not be bitter.
 If he was just trying to avoid school then it would taste terribly bitter and he would rather go to school than drink it.
-This is another great thing about this herb and many others, is that it is self regulating, as long as you are prepared to taste it rather than take it in a sugar coated pill or capsule.
+This is another great thing about this herb, is that it is self regulating, if you are prepared to taste it rather than take it in a sugar coated pill or capsule.

 Take it as a tea once or twice a day or more often in acute situations.

-It tastes bitter when you no longer need it.
+It tastes bitter when you do not need it any more.
 Reduce the concentration of the tea as it becomes bitter.

-The ability of certain people to absorb and concentrate Iron, removing it from the mouth and eyes and other bodily opening surfaces.
+The ability of certain people to absorb and concentrate Iron, removing it from the mouth and eyes and other bodily opening surfaces have saved them from being infected by parasites that need iron to function.
 The very low levels of available Iron seem to have played a major role in survival during the black plague because there was not enough iron for the effective functioning of the parasite enzymes. (see Survival of the Sickest.)

 It grows wild in most of the Eastern Cape and other mountainous highlands as far as North Africa.
-It likes well drained soil.
+It likes well drained heavy soil (clay soil).
 It also needs fresh soil to migrate to.